 They need platforms and ecosystems in which to thrive, which makes partnering almost compulsory for fintechs hoping to scale their businesses and gain a foothold in the capital markets sector.

 On the flip side, partnering with fintechs and incubators gives established companies access to technology and innovation that would be difficult, if not impossible, to develop on their own, and provides access to new tools that can benefit customers.

-When partnering with fintechs, a company such as Thomson Reuters can serve as an accelerator, providing access to a wide array of data content, as well as sales teams, solutions expertise, and even seed funding.
+When partnering with fintechs, a company such as our own can serve as an accelerator, providing access to a wide array of data content, as well as sales teams, solutions expertise, and even seed funding.
 That’s why we have opened up our Eikon platform to fintech start-ups in order to remove barriers to efficient, collaborative workflows in the financial industry.

 Banks increasingly have their skin in the game, according to Jean Donnelly, executive director of Fintech Sandbox, a Boston-based firm that offers financial data feeds and APIs for start-up development purposes.
 “Partnerships and collaborations are extremely important to the fintech industry,” says Donnelly.

 “Large institutions are looking to develop more customer-focused products.
 We’ve seen a hyper-personalization in the marketplace and the demand by customers to move faster.
 It’s gotten harder and harder due to the regulatory environment, and created a tighter bottom line for some incumbents.”

 In the past, says Donnelly, financial institutions were leaders in technology, but they’re now looking outside to partner or purchase because they can’t afford to develop on their own any more, and they can’t move fast enough given consolidation in the industry.
 Fintechs realize there’s an opportunity.